 Do you know the UAE entry requirements for you and your family?
 One of the first things to consider when moving to any country is whether you are legally able to live and work there.
-Entry requirements for the UAE vary depending on individual circumstances; therefore check that you have the right visa and immigration documents sorted before you leave.
-This will ensure you avoid any inconveniences when you arrive in your new home.
+Entry requirements for the UAE vary depending on individual circumstances; therefore, check that you have the right visa and immigration documents sorted before you leave.
+This ensures you avoid any inconveniences when you arrive in your new home.

 Transport your belongings

 Think you’ll be able to move all your worldly possessions to the UAE with just a suitcase?
 Think again.
 Moving you and your family’s belongings to the UAE can be challenging, so why not consider using a professional relocation specialist?

 As well as transporting your belongings, many relocation specialists also offer help and support for all aspects of your move; this includes storage and settling-in services.
 These services can be great at taking the stress out of your relocation.